 Refinancing After Divorce: Everything You Need To Know

-There are many things you need to think about after a divorce, including how you’ll split your assets.
+There are many things you need to think about after a divorce, including how you’ll split your assets such as real estate.
 This can quickly get complicated, especially if you and your former spouse share a mortgage.
 Some couples choose to sell the home after a divorce and split the proceeds.
-But if one of you wants to keep the house, you might consider refinancing.
-This article will explain how refinancing after divorce works and why you may want to choose this option.
+But if one of you wants to keep the house, you may consider refinancing.

+This article will explain how refinancing a house after divorce works and why you may want to choose this option.

 Why Should You Refinance After A Divorce?